 Jeremiah 23, 30, 33; 48:47; 49:39

-This is our conviction, no matter how long we have to wait.
+This is our conviction, our emunah: No matter how long we have to wait, we will wait.

 HaMashiach is the Hope of the whole Earth.
 The establishment of the theocratic Kingdom remains the ultimate hope of the world for all who have eyes to see and ears to hear.

-The rebirth of Israel in 1948 and the 1967 restoration of Jerusalem to the Jewish people signifies that the Theocratic Kingdom is at hand.
-The present day nation of Israel is surely the sprouting forth of the Tree that will eventually put forth the leaves of the Kingdom of God when Messiah arrives -- May it be quickly and soon and say amen!
+The rebirth of Israel in 1948 and the 1967 restoration of Jerusalem to the Jewish people signifies that the Theocratic Kingdom MAY BE at hand if we are wise enough to receive it and to make ourselves worthy through teshuvah.
+The question is: Why aren't we doing this?
+The present day nation of Israel could be the sprouting forth of the "Tree" that will eventually put forth the leaves of the Kingdom of G-d when Messiah arrives.
+This blessed event could happen in one of two essential ways as I discuss HERE -- May it be quickly and soon and say amen!

 As long as the Jewish spirit is yearning deep in the heart,